 It’s impossible to feel loving when our will is not moving us in the direction of a loving way of being.
 So if we don’t want to fully understand something, which is an expression of our desire to love, then let’s face it, we do not wish to love.
 The result: we will not love.
 And then we’ll scratch our heads and wonder why we don’t feel love.

 Sometimes it works the other way around: the will to love may stimulate our will to fully understand.
 In that case, understanding grows from love.
 At other times, the understanding comes first and it awakens our will to love.
 Six of one, half-dozen of the other.
-Either way, love can’t make it unless it’s paired with a nice dose of intelligence.
-Emotion, then, follows will as well as reason and intelligence.
+Either way, love can’t make it unless we pair it with a nice dose of intelligence.
+Emotion, then, follows will, as well as reason and intelligence.

 Love is reason, will and emotion, and so much more.
 It’s a sensation we can experience on every level, which we can verify by paying attention to our own reactions.
 When we’re in love, we see things with different eyes and hear things differently.
 All of life has a different texture and flavor.
-Everything that comes to pass will be perceived in a very different way.
+We will perceive everything that comes to pass in a very different way.

 Without love, we hone in on the stuff we find undesirable.
 That’s the part we can’t justify, and whatever intelligence we bring to bear on the situation only serves to justify the reasons we want things to be different.
 In our own minds, when we’re unloving, we make our unloving perceptions appear to be right.
 That’s right—we’re totally correct.
 We forget that when we are in an unloving state, we’re not perceiving the whole truth.
 In fact, our perception at that point is so limited, it is completely unreliable.
 We are only perceiving an isolated fragment of the whole.
 That’s not the same thing as the truth, the whole truth and nothing but the truth.